These Are a Few of Our Favorite (Clinical Microbiology) Things!

 For me, this study was meaningful and has a lasting impact for several reasons.
 One, it demonstrates the importance of active reporting (i.e. a telephone call) for clinical follow up of critical microbiology results.
 Second, this paper highlighted a clinical need for, drove my interest in, development and implementation of rapid microbiology methods for blood cultures, with the hope that by reducing the interval between the time blood cultures are collected and actionable AST results, our microbiology laboratory testing will have more impact on antimicrobial management of patients with blood stream infection.”

-Eric Rosenbaum, the Medical Director of the University of Arkansas for Medical Sciences Clinical Microbiology Laboratory, cites an article that he shares the most with colleagues, residents, and fellows.
-It is "Challenges and Pitfalls of Morphologic Identification of Fungal Infections in Histologic and Cytologic Specimens" (AJCP, 2009) by Ankur Sangoi and Niaz Banaei at al. He says:
+Eric Rosenbaum, the Medical Director of the University of Arkansas for Medical Sciences Clinical Microbiology Laboratory, cited an article that he shares the most with colleagues, residents, and fellows.
+It is "Challenges and Pitfalls of Morphologic Identification of Fungal Infections in Histologic and Cytologic Specimens" (AJCP, 2009) by Ankur Sangoi and Niaz Banaei at al. He said:

 “I remember the first time I read ‘Application of Rejection Criteria for Stool Cultures for Bacterial Enteric Pathogens’ by Dr. Reller and colleagues at Duke.
 The paper described a process by which the laboratory leadership could assess the clinical value of a test and work with practitioners to reduce the use of tests which are very unlikely to improve patient care.
 There had been similar papers before and there have been many more since, but this was the first paper I read with a focus on the role of the clinical microbiologist in guiding care while conserving resources, and it has greatly affected my practice.”